Differences and Similarities of Persian VS Arabic Language

 Differences between verb conjugation and noun declension in Arabic and Persian:

-2. Arabic noun declension involves the use of case endings to indicate grammatical functions, such as nominative, accusative, genitive, etc. Persian, in contrast, has a reduced system of noun declension, with less reliance on case endings.
+2. Arabic noun declension involves using case endings to indicate grammatical functions, such as nominative, accusative, genitive, etc. In contrast, Persian has a reduced noun declension system, with less reliance on case endings.

-3. Arabic features a more intricate gender and number agreement in both verbs and nouns, while Persian exhibits a simpler system of agreement in comparison.
-Pluralization in Arabic has regular and irregular forms, while in Persian it is mostly done by adding a suffix.
+3. Arabic features a more intricate gender and number agreement in both verbs and nouns, while Persian exhibits a more straightforward system of agreement.
+Pluralization in Arabic has regular and irregular forms, while in Persian, it is mainly done by adding a suffix.

 Lexical and Syntactic Differences